techno-tim/techno-tim.github.io/_posts/2023-06-24-upgrade-proxmox-to-8.md

 ## Upgrade APT Packages

 We'll want to be sure that we've applied all updates to our current installation before upgrading to 8.
-You can do this by running
+You can do this by running:

 ```bash
 apt update